Plant Taxonomy of Elephant Ears:

 .
 Various cultivars

-also exist, including black leaf elephant ear plants (Colocasia esculenta
+also exist, including types with black leaves (Colocasia esculenta

 Elephant ears are herbaceous